Door 2 Tour

 Trips to Chelsea Flower show are either day trips or short break packages.
 Coach tours tend to include: return coach travel, overnight accommodation in a quality hotel with breakfast, hotel-to-venue transfers plus ticket to the event.

-Best All About Plants Garden: The Size of Wales Garden designed by Dan Bristow.
+People's Choice Best All About Plants Garden: The Wildlife Trusts' British Rainforest Garden designed by Zoe Claymore

 A few essentials for the Chelsea Flower Show.